dmcaulay97/Vibez/README.md

 ## **Project Summary** ⚡️

 _Explore music with our website.
 Create a personal account that allows you to create as many playlists with as many songs you would like.
-Customize each playlist to your wants and vide to the music._
+Customize each playlist to your wants and vibe to the music._

 __________________________________________________________________________________________________________________________________________________